MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ## TCP Port Forwarding

-Visual Studio's Linux support has a dependency on TCP port forwarding. **Rsync** and **gdbserver** are affected if TCP port forwarding is disabled on your remote system.
-If you're impacted by this dependency, you can upvote this [suggestion ticket](https://developercommunity2.visualstudio.com/t/shDonshshtsh-shrelysh-s/840265?space=62) on Developer Community.

-rsync is used by both MSBuild-based Linux projects and CMake projects to [copy headers from your remote system to Windows for use by IntelliSense](configure-a-linux-project.md#remote_intellisense).
+The `rsync` command is used by both MSBuild-based Linux projects and CMake projects to [copy headers from your remote system to Windows for use by IntelliSense](configure-a-linux-project.md#remote_intellisense).
 When you can't enable TCP port forwarding, disable the automatic download of remote headers.
 To disable it, use **Tools > Options > Cross Platform > Connection Manager > Remote Headers IntelliSense Manager**.
 If the remote system doesn't have TCP port forwarding enabled, you'll see this error when the download of remote headers for IntelliSense begins:

 ![Screenshot showing a Headers Error.](media/port-forwarding-headers-error.png)

-rsync is also used by Visual Studio's CMake support to copy source files to the remote system.
-If you can't enable TCP port forwarding, you can use sftp as your remote copy sources method. sftp is often slower than rsync, but doesn't have a dependency on TCP port forwarding.
-You can manage your remote copy sources method with the **remoteCopySourcesMethod** property in the [CMake Settings Editor](../build/cmakesettings-reference.md#additional-settings-for-cmake-linux-projects).
-If TCP port forwarding is disabled on your remote system, you'll see an error in the CMake output window the first time it invokes rsync.
+`rsync` is also used by Visual Studio's CMake support to copy source files to the remote system.
+If you can't enable TCP port forwarding, you can use `sftp` as your remote copy sources method. `sftp` is often slower than `rsync`, but doesn't have a dependency on TCP port forwarding.
+You can manage your remote copy sources method with the `remoteCopySourcesMethod` property in the [CMake Settings Editor](../build/cmakesettings-reference.md#settings-for-cmake-linux).
+If TCP port forwarding is disabled on your remote system, you'll see an error in the CMake output window the first time it invokes `rsync`.

 ![Screenshot showing an Rsync Error.](media/port-forwarding-copy-error.png)

-gdbserver can be used for debugging on embedded devices.
-If you can't enable TCP port forwarding, then you must use gdb for all remote debugging scenarios. gdb is used by default when debugging projects on a remote system.
+`gdbserver` can be used for debugging on embedded devices.
+If you can't enable TCP port forwarding, then you must use `gdb` for all remote debugging scenarios. `gdb` is used by default when debugging projects on a remote system.

+Visual Studio's Linux support has a dependency on TCP port forwarding.
+Both `rsync` and `gdbserver` are affected if TCP port forwarding is disabled on your remote system.
+If this dependency impacts you, vote for this [suggestion ticket](https://developercommunity2.visualstudio.com/t/shDonshshtsh-shrelysh-s/840265?space=62) on Developer Community.

 ## Connect to WSL